 Moreover, employees have other methods for reporting or making grievances.
 We have an Equal Partnership Consultation Office in Japan that provides consultation on fair treatment in the workplace, sexual harassment, and power harassment, as well as an Auditor Reporting System for assessing the legality of duty execution and investigating fraud perpetrated by directors and executive officers.
 Establishing the above hotlines and contact points does not preclude employees from using other reporting and grievance mechanisms.

-In addition, we have established systems for Groupwide reporting and investigations, including the Internal Reporting and Investigation Rules—which stipulate and administer a system for compliance issue reporting and notification— as well as the frameworks necessary for appropriately receiving, investigating, addressing, and reporting such issues to management.
-These regulations clarify the cases subject to internal reporting, the obligation for determining the departments and managers in charge of internal reporting at operating companies and subsidiaries, and the investigation methods.
+In addition, we have established systems for Groupwide reporting and investigations, including the Internal Reporting and Investigation Rules—which stipulate and administer a system for compliance issue reporting and notification—as well as the frameworks necessary for appropriately receiving, investigating, addressing, and reporting such issues to management.
+These regulations clearly define the types of cases that are subject to internal reporting and the methods of investigation.
+According to the provisions, each operating company has clearly designated responsible departments and managers in charge of internal reporting, primarily from the legal and human resources functions.
 We immediately conduct internal investigations when potential violations are identified through hotline reporting, audits, and the like.
 If these internal investigations conclude that illegal activities have taken place, Panasonic immediately addresses the violations while analyzing their root causes, implementing measures to prevent recurrences, and taking disciplinary actions against relevant parties as necessary.

-In fiscal 2024, we received approximately 1,100 reports and requests for consultation, with roughly 76% of those coming through the abovementioned global hotline.
-Of all the reports and requests received, roughly 64% were related to issues in workplaces (refer to the chart below).
-Of all the reports and requests received in fiscal 2024, approximately 29% were substantiated (excludes anything still under investigation as of March 18, 2024).
-Furthermore, all reports and consultations we receive are investigated in cooperation with the relevant departments in accordance with internal rules, and we address issues, prevent recurrence, handle confirmed cases as necessary, and we notify whistleblowers of this fact.
+In fiscal 2025, we received approximately 1,480 reports and consultations, with approximately 85% of these coming through the aforementioned global hotline.
+Approximately 67% of all reports were related to various workplace issues (see graph on the right).
+Of the reports and consultations received, approximately 32% were substantiated.
+Furthermore, all reports and consultations we receive are investigated in cooperation with the relevant departments in accordance with internal rules, and we address issues, prevent recurrence, handle confirmed cases as necessary, and we notify whistleblowers of this fact (the period covered by these statistics is from March 16, 2024, to March 15, 2025).

-We check the status of observance and implementation of the Code of Ethics & Compliance annually, including appointing an officer responsible for observance of the Code at each Group company, providing education and training on the Code, and obtaining written pledges regarding the observance of the Code.
-The results of these checks are subject to external audits by an auditing firm as part of Groupwide control audits, thereby confirming their effectiveness regularly.
+The PHD Legal Division checks the status of compliance with and implementation of the Code of Ethics & Compliance annually, including appointing an officer responsible for observance of the Code at each Group company, providing education and training on the Code, and obtaining written pledges of compliance with the Code.
+The results of these checks are subject to external audits by an auditing firm as part of the Group’s control audits, thereby confirming their effectiveness on a regular basis.
+We are also improving our monitoring to ensure that the whistleblowing system operates appropriately.

 ▪Serious Violations and Corrective Measures